foxfriends/foxfriends/README.md

 [blog]: https://blog.cameldridge.com

 Right now I'm... considering the options.
-I likely won't fully let it go, but with the shifting feelings these days, it just seems more interesting to have my code in my own servers.
+I likely won't let GitHub go, but with the shifting feelings these days, it just seems more interesting to have my code in my own servers.
 To that end, I will be trying out some self-hosted Git solutions, starting with [tangled][] and [radicle][], to see how it all works out.